 I am so glad that I walked.
 Once I got to the student reception I had some food, I hung out with friends, and made some new friends.
 I was so happy to see my friends when they showed up.
 It was such a fantastic surprise.
 I didn’t know they would be there.
 I missed my two female paralegal partners in crime so much.
 They made class so much fun and we all stuck together.
 We did it!

 This graduation was the best.
 I felt so good to walk in smiling, taking video, and feeling so happy.
 I was so proud of myself and my classmates.
 We sat together, walked together, talked, laughed, hugged, took pictures, and cheered on our classmates.
 I don’t even remember walking across the stage.
 I was so excited to walk, and I was so proud of myself and all that I accomplished.
 The best part was when all the graduates stood up for the confirmation of our degree’s and certificates.
 Then we all stood once again to move our tassel to the left side of our cap.
 Those two parts where the most proudest moments.

 I walked across the stage with a high GPA, its the major I choose, and most importantly, I did it my way.
-I walked across the state to receive two Associates Degree, I am very proud of myself, I am also proud and happy with all the hard work I did to get here.
+I walked across the stage with my head held the highest I have held it in a long time, and I received two Associates Degrees (Paralegal and Administration of Justice), I am very proud of myself, I am also proud and happy with all the hard work I did to get here.
 I absolutely loved my time at West Los Angeles College, I love all my professors, I loved the paralegal courses I took, and I do not regret my decision to pursue the paralegal degree at WLAC.